Doriandarko/claude-engineer/readme.md

      client = Anthropic(api_key="YOUR API KEY")
      tavily = TavilyClient(api_key="YOUR API KEY")
      ```
+  - As alternative to direct usage of Anthropic API - consider Anthropic via Bedrock (authorised by AWS profile), Cohere R+, local Mixtral, or any other LLM supported by LiteLLM

 ## 🚀 Usage

-Run the main script to start the Claude Engineer interface:
+Run the main script to start the LLM Engineer interface:

 ```
 python main.py
 ```

-Once started, you can interact with Claude Engineer by typing your queries or commands.
+Once started, you can interact with LLM Engineer by typing your queries or commands.
 Some example interactions:

 - "Create a new Python project structure for a web application"
 - "Explain the code in file.py and suggest improvements"